Portuguese Way

 Portuguese path along the coast

-The Portuguese road on the coast begins in Porto and follows the Portuguese coast until you reach Santiago de Compostela.
+The Portuguese Coastal Way begins in Porto and follows the Atlantic cost before reaching Santiago de Compostela.
 It is one of the least busy routes, with less than 5% of pilgrims choosing it every year.

 -